Solidedge/debug-with-powershell/README.md

 # Check toolchain with powershell
 Debug a NCS project's toolchain with a powershell script.
 Check version of applications, software and OS.
 Print pathways, and connected development kits.
 This script was used with a BLE-MIDI project, and is therefore tailored for that.

+# Disclaimer
+It's been a while since I set this up to work, do so at your own risk!
+You might need to alter the execution policy, which is done by entering "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" in your powershell terminal.

 # Requirements
 This script has only been tested with these requirements:
 - Visual Studio Code